BackofenLab/IntaRNA/README.md

 ### Standard RNA-RNA interaction output with ASCII chart

-The standard output mode `--outMode=D` provides a detailed ASCII chart of the interaction together with its overall interaction energy.
+The standard output mode `--outMode=N` provides a detailed ASCII chart of the interaction together with its overall interaction energy.
 For an example see the [Just run ...](#defaultRun) section.